nicole-numfocus/nf_intro_to_python/lessonplan.md

 * Show how imports work
 * Show object syntax

-### Students Do: Round numbers (10 minutes)
+### Students Do: Square Root of numbers (10 minutes)
-* Students use for loop and math package to round numbers
+* Students use for loop and math package to take square root numbers

 ### Exercise Review: Review round numbers (5 minutes)
 * Review above exercise